-Fees, including Student Body Fees and Commonwealth Supported Places
+Tuition Fees and Commonwealth Supported places

-The University invoices students for fees each study period.
+The University will provide your fees invoice electronically each study period.
+Once you have enrolled an invoice is available for viewing via MyEnrolment.
 Payment of fees must be made by the due date specified on the invoice (details regarding methods of payment are included with the invoice).